Yale-BIM/f21-assignments/assignment-4/README.md

     ```

     Once it looks like your filter is tracking the target, include the filter parameters that you are using
      for this part of the assignment in your report.
+Also, indicate the playback_speed that you ended up using for adjusting your
+     filter parameters.

 - **IV-12.** Tune the parameters of your filter such that it can track the blue square when the argument
 add_observation_noise is set to true in filter_colored_target.launch: